 Notes

-Please note, you add as much meat as your family enjoys.
-You can keep the meat in whole pieces or slice into bite size pieces.
-You can also swap for chicken or seafood, such as shrimp or fish. **** Please note, depending on what type of meat and thickness you are using, the cook time will vary from 15 minutes for bite size pieces, to 35 - 40 minutes for chops or ribs, on a slow stove top simmer.
+• Depending on what type of meat and thickness you are using, the cooking time will vary from 15 minutes for bite-size pieces to 35 - 40 minutes for chops or ribs, on a slow stovetop simmer.
 You may also pop this in the oven to cook at 170 C / 325 F for 1 hour (lid on), or transfer everything to the slow cooker and set on LOW for 4 hours, or Pressure Cooker function on your multicooker for 20 minutes.

 Recommended Products